-- restructuring, identifying detailed formal for least: has а plan the at activity/operating unit activity/operating concerned: the or part of an unit the principal locations affected; the location, function, and approximate number of employees who will be compensated for services being terminated: - the expenditures that will be undertaken; and when the plan will be implemented; and - has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it.
+- identifying detailed formal for the least. has а plan restructuring, at activity/operating unit activity/operating the or part of an unit concerned: principal locations affected: the the location, function, and approximate number of employees who will be compensated for services being terminated: - the expenditures that will be undertaken; and when the plan will be implemented; and - has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it.